English defamation law: Reforms in 2013

 On 25 April 2013 the Defamation Act 2013 was enacted.
-Among other things, it requires plaintiffs who bring actions in the courts of England and Wales alleging libel by defendants who do not live in Europe to demonstrate that the court is the most appropriate place to bring the action.
+Among other things, it requires plaintiffs who bring actions in the courts of England and Wales alleging libel by defendants who do not live in the UK (previously also not in the EU or a country that was a party to the Lugano Convention) to demonstrate that the court is the most appropriate place to bring the action.
 In addition, it includes a requirement for claimants to show that they have suffered serious harm, which in the case of for-profit bodies is restricted to serious financial loss.
-It removes the current presumption in favour of a Jury trial.
+It removes the previous presumption in favour of a Jury trial.
 It introduces new statutory defences of truth, honest opinion, and "publication on a matter of public interest", to replace the common law defences of justification, fair comment, and the Reynolds defence respectively, and a completely new defence applying to peer-reviewed publication in a scientific or academic journal.

-The removal of a right to trial by jury was enforced in the case Yeo MP v Times Newspapers Limited [2014].

-The judge in this case denied the defendant a right to trial by jury, despite various arguments from the defence including: public interest due to the subject matter of the case; and the public role held by the claimant as a senior member of parliament, deeming arguments from case law ill-founded due to changes to underlying legislation.
+The removal of a right to trial by jury was enforced in the case Yeo MP v Times Newspapers Limited.
+The judge in this case denied the defendant a right to trial by jury, despite various arguments from the defence including public interest due to the subject matter of the case and the public role held by the claimant as a senior member of parliament, deeming arguments from case law ill-founded due to changes to underlying legislation.
 The judge argued that the Civil Procedure Rules encouraging "saving expense" and "ensuring that a case was dealt with expeditiously" supported a trial without jury.